systbiol/reports/2016_February/constitution.md

 Members of the Council may propose amendments at any Council meeting.
-Any proposed amendment to the Bylaws must be approved by a simple majority vote of the Council at a meeting or by mail or electronic mail ballot before it is submitted to the Society’s membership for vote.
+Any proposed amendment to the Bylaws must be approved by a simple majority vote of the Council at a meeting or by mail or electronic mail ballot before it is submitted to the Society's membership for vote.

-The Bylaws can be amended by a two-thirds majority of the Society’s members voting in a mail ballot or, in an emergency, by a two-thirds majority of members voting at an Annual Meeting.
+The Bylaws can be amended by a two-thirds majority of the Society's members voting in a mail ballot or, in an emergency, by a two-thirds majority of members voting at an Annual Meeting.
 If approved by the Society membership, amendments to the Bylaws take effect at the end of the Annual Meeting following the vote.